 - 1. Disconnect power. - 2.
 Check that the bus lever of the module to be installed is in the unlocked (fully right) position. - 3.
 Use the upper and lower tongue-and-groove slots (1) to secure the modules together (or to a controller). - 4.
 Move the module back along the tongue-and-groove slots until the bus connectors (2) line up with each other. - 5.
-Push the bus lever back slightly to clear the bus locking tab (3).
-Use your fingers or a small screwdriver.

-6. To allow communication between the controller and module, move the bus lever fully to the left (4) until it clicks.
-Ensure it locks firmly into the bus locking tab.
+Push the bus lever back slightly to clear the positioning tab (3).
+Use your fingers or a small screw driver. - 6.
+To allow communication between the controller and module, move the bus lever fully to the left (4) until it clicks.
+Ensure it is locked firmly in place.

-When attaching I/O modules, it is very important that the bus connectors are securely locked together to ensure proper electrical connection.
+ATTENTION: When attaching I/O modules, it is very important that the bus connectors are securely locked together to ensure proper electrical connection.